donalhill/bd2dst3pi/README.md

 [I 19:49:52.192 NotebookApp]  or http://127.0.0.1:8889/?token=31767d06a5338b4d84d092c9e93d02291b543e1bb042ef6d
 [I 19:49:52.192 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```
-The password you need comes after the `token=` command on the sixth line, so `31767d06a5338b4d84d092c9e93d02291b543e1bb042ef6d` in this example.
+The password you need comes after the `token=` command on the sixth line.
+In this example, `31767d06a5338b4d84d092c9e93d02291b543e1bb042ef6d` is the password.

-**For any subsequent times you want to launch a notebook, you just need to do these steps:**
+**For any subsequent times you launch a notebook, you will just need to do these steps:**

-From `lxplus`:
+From an `lxplus` terminal:
 ```bash
 source .bashrc
 cd /afs/cern.ch/user/j/jsmith/bd2dst3pi
 source setup/setup.sh
 jpt 8889
 ```
-From local machine:
+From local machines terminal:
 ```bash
 jppt 8888
 ```
-In web browser:
+In your web browser:
 ```bash
 localhost:8888
 ```